Surya10d/RPA_POC/Readme.md

 sudo apt-get install tesseract-ocr
 ```

-### Steps to follow it is windows while configuring action-runner
+### Steps to follow on windows while configuring action-runner
 #### Pre-condition:
 Set the Execution policy to remote signed, for more information use below URL